jdpaul123/UOiOSDevelopmentClub/README.md

 An approved admin can add, delete, and edit events and members/advisors entities.

 Features:
-- Authenticaiton
+- Authenticaiton using Firestore Auth
     - Account setup
     - Account sign in
     - Acount sign out
-    - Authorization checks
+    - Authorization checks using Cloud Kit to authorize account emails
 - Editing capabilities for member and event entities in app for authorized admin users
 - Viewing of member and event entities for all users
 - Core data stored data that is fetched from a Cloud Kit store